 The procedure will be a day case procedure.
-Avoid taking aspirin or any blood thinners at least 2 weeks before your surgery to avoid complications.
+Avoid taking any blood thinners at least 2 weeks before your surgery to avoid complications.

 Expect some swelling and bruising but it will fade away within a few days, and pain medication can be taken to ease any discomfort.
 However, avoid strenuous activities for at least 2 weeks.